Skip to Main Content

 Why is my color darker than it was the first time my color was applied?
 My hair is feeling dull and lifeless but I’m not changing anything!
 What’s happening to my hair color?

-The main cause of hair color appearing progressively darker over repeated applications is in the application of the dye itself.
+The primary reason why hair goes so dark when you dye it is often related to the dye application itself.
 That is, many people make the mistake of coloring their entire head of hair each time they color.
 Not only do you not need to do this, you don’t want to do this, either.
 Whether you have blonde hair or dark hair, the mid-lengths and ends are typically more porous than your roots and new growth, particularly if they have been previously colored.
 This is why the mid-lengths and ends tend to soak up the color faster and deeper than the dyed hair at the roots.

+Hair dye came out too dark it can happen!
 Over time, this leads to hair color that is darker than you may want, and possibly dull or faded.
 The good news is that the solution is simple.
 You should only color your entire head of hair if coloring for the first time, changing your hair color, or every few months.
 This goes for any shade—from black hair, to blonde, to anything in between.
 That’s right—only color your roots and new growth with permanent color.
 Your DIY hair will look salon quality in no time.

 If you need to touch up your roots but also want to refresh your color and add vibrancy and shine, we recommend what we like to call “The Perfect Pair”—the combination of permanent color at your roots and a semi-permanent gloss to refresh the color on your mid-lengths and ends.
 This is actually what most colorists do in salons when you get your color done.
 Want to see how you can do it yourself and become an at-home hair care expert?
-Here’s a video tutorialto show you how it’s done.
+Here’s a video tutorial to show you how it’s done.

 If your hair color is already too dark, too dull, too brassy, or too anything, you can always use a hair color primer.
 That’s right—primers aren’t just for makeup.
 Prime for Perfection® penetrates the hair cuticle to remove excess color build up, giving you an optimal base for your color.
 Formulated without ammonia, bleach, peroxide, parabens, phthalates and gluten, the gentle hair-loving formula will help your hair receive new color, feel healthier, and look downright fabulous.
 We recommend this product for those with dark brown hair, blonde hair, gray hair, and black hair.